upidapi/declarr/README.md

 - /rootFolder -> /rootfolder
 - /downloadClient -> /downloadclient

+customFormat and qualityProfile is compiled to api requests using profilarrs logic, idk how that works, look at https://github.com/Dictionarry-Hub/Database for examples.

 You can only set /indexer for prowlarr.
 This is to avoid declarr from editing and deleting the indexers that prowlar creates.
 I can add a switch if anyone really wants it.